 - Limiting the number of people at gatherings

 - Following quarantine and isolation recommendations if you are exposed to someone with COVID-19 or you become sick.
-People who are contacts of variant cases will be highly recommended to complete a 14-day quarantine.

 Do I need to wear a mask?